 The next one is a super sweet little swap box on Cole Avenue.

-The box on Mansfield has a bench to rest on while perusing the shelves, one of which can accept tall books.
+The box on Mansfield has a bench to rest on while perusing the shelves.
+One shelf accepts exceptionally tall books.

 Circling south into the Leslie Park neighbourhood brings us to two more boxes.
 The first is at 32 Abingdon Dr with a traditional styled hinged door.